dakshbhatnagar/portfolio/README.md

 Glad that you landed on the project and I welcome you.

-This branch of the repository contains an app that allows users to predict the closing price of a specific stock using the ARIMA model.
+This project of the repository contains an app that allows users to predict the closing price of a specific stock using the ARIMA model.

 ![image](https://miro.medium.com/v2/resize:fit:1400/format:webp/0*8TlLwpuzTnDreDKn.jpg)